January 29, 2026

 Carrier EDI fixes connectivity at the source

-Instead of a carrier logging into a portal to update a shipment status, their system sends a structured message directly to your TMS the moment an event occurs.
+Hand-keyed data alone contributes to nearly one-third of execution errors in transportation operations.
+With EDI, a carrier’s system sends a structured message directly to your TMS the moment an event occurs.
 By getting your carriers on board, you’ll notice these six differences immediately:

 1. Near-perfect carrier compliance